lbehnke/hierarchical-clustering-java/README.md

 hierarchical-clustering-java
 ============================

 Implementation of an agglomerative hierarchical clustering algorithm in Java.
-Different linkage approaches are supported.
+Different linkage approaches are supported:
+* Average Linkage
+* Single Linkage
+* Complete Linkage

 What you put in
 ---------------

-Pass an distance matrix and a cluster name array to the clustering algorithm:
+Pass an distance matrix and a cluster name array along with an linkage strategy to the clustering algorithm:

     String[] names = new String[] { "O1", "O2", "O3", "O4", "O5", "O6" };
     double[][] distances = new double[][] {